glebbash/carrot-blog/README.md

 # 🥕 Carrot blog

-This is backend for https://carrot-blog.deno.dev/.
+This is the backend for https://carrot-blog.deno.dev/.